- Last Harvest

 Affordable price

+Affordable price means to us offering our client dried figs with no added sugar – containing only natural sugar - that everyone can enjoy.
 We want, on the one hand, to place the proper value on raw materials in order to obtain a quality product by offering our farmers a fair price; on the other hand, we want to fulfil your needs when it comes to pricing.

 We establish fair long-term relationships with our producers to avoid race-to-the-bottom pricing and that are based on trust as part of our efforts to offer you the finest and most natural product we can.